erthink/t1ha/README.md

 ./SMHasher t1ha
 ```

-For properly performance please use at least GCC 5.4 or Clang 3.8,
+For properly performance please use at least GCC 5.5, Clang 6.0 or Visual Studio 2017.
-at the worst Visual Studio 2015 (MSVC 19).

 ### Scores